signalfx/signalfx-java/README.md

 #### After setting up Codahale

-After setting up a SignalFxReporter, you can use codahale metrics as you normally would, reported at the frequency configured to the `SignalFxReporter`.
+After setting up a SignalFxReporter, you can use codahale metrics as you normally would, reported at the frequency configured by the `SignalFxReporter`.

 ## Example Project

-You can find full-stack example project called "signalfx-yammer-example" in the repo.
+You can find a full-stack example project called "signalfx-yammer-example" in the repo.

-To run it do the following steps...
+Run it as follows:

-* 1. create "auth" file in the "signalfx-yammer-example" which containes:
+* 1. Download the code and create an "auth" file in the "signalfx-yammer-example" directory.
+The auth file should contain the following:

 ```
     auth=<signalfx API Token>
     host=https://ingest.signalfx.com
 ```
-* 2. from terminal run:
+* 2. Run the following commands in your terminal to install and run the example project, replacing `path/to/signalfx-yammer-example` with the location of the example project code in your environment.
+You must have Maven installed.

 ```
     cd <signalfx-yammer-example path>